 - Many users have additional drivers from WCH or Repleo installed, either from earlier macOS versions or because of obsolete tips and instructions on the internet.
 With the additional drivers, two serial ports will be created and one of them will be non-functional.
 Furthermore PlatformIO will no longer be able to automatically select the port.

 - There are many forums and web pages with instructions how to install the WCH driver.
 Unfortunately, they are obsolete.
 While they were helpful back then, they now cause additional trouble.

-Do not install any additional software for the CH340G if you are using the current macOS 10.14 Mojave or later. macOS includes a suitable driver.
+Do not install any additional software for the CH340G if you are using the macOS 10.14 Mojave or later (including macOS Big Sur). macOS includes all the required components.
 Additional software will cause additional problems.

 In your PlatformIO project, add the below line to

 platformio.ini and you should be ready to upload your sketch:

 If you have an older macOS version and cannot upgrade to the latest version, you can download the driver from here.

 macOS Catalina, macOS Big Sur and later:

 should result in something like: